spatialstatisticsupna/BJ_2022/R/README.md

 ## **R CODE**

 This folder contains the R code to fit and validate all the models described in the paper and to create similar tables and figures.
 Due to confidentiality issues, a simulated data set is provided to get the results, and then it is not expected to get the same results given in the paper.
 The code of this paper is organized in self-contained folders, which are named according to the corresponding sections of the paper.
-The folders are the following
+The folders are the following:

 ### [**Section2_DescriptiveAnalysis**](https://github.com/spatialstatisticsupna/Biometrical_Journal_2022/tree/main/R/Section2_DescriptiveAnalysis "Section2_DescriptiveAnalysis")

 This folder contains the file **DBrainNA.txt** with the simulated data set used to get the descriptive analysis.
-This file includes information on the following variables
+This file includes information on the following variables:

 -   **sex**: Takes value 1 for males and 2 for females.